philoserf/obsidian-starter/README.md

 # obsidian-starter

-Opinion: Do not start with other peoples clutter and cruft!
+Opinion: Do not start with other people's clutter and cruft!